All3xJ/linux-on-huawei-matebook-d-14-amd/README.md

 ### Fan

 Fan can be loud sometimes, and they can't be controlled via software (with Windows neither), so the best you can do is to follow the [Power Saving](#Power_Saving) paragraph.

+<a name="Fingerprint"></a>
+### Fingerprint

+Fingerprint driver has been reversed engineered succesfully :D so you are finally to use fingerprint also on Linux!!
+Open source world is amazing.
+You have to flash a firmware for your fingerprint, and then install a package.
+Further information in Discord channel here: https://discord.gg/XATKTUfX7M in the cannel #5110 (this is the ID of fingerprint device in this Matebook computer).
+If your PC isn't exactly the one of this repo, you can check for your fingerprint device ID number writing ```sudo lsusb -vd "27c6:" | grep "idProduct"``` in a terminal